DarkLordOfOptics

 If you pair it with a well-made but inexpensive enclosed red dot like the Gideon Mediator https://alnk.to/hswIIn5 you are pretty nicely set.
 That is the setup I have on my FoldAR that I use when travelling for different carbine classes.
 If an offset RDS is your primary 1x optic, you need to practice with it, but it is relatively intuitive.

-Next step up the scope size ladder is with MPVOs.
+Next step up the scope size ladder are the MPVOs.
 Everyone defines them a bit differently and quite a few complain that all of these classifications are an exercise in mental masturbation.
 On one hand, they do have a point.
 On the other hand, I like to be able to separate all these options into directly comparable classes.
 It makes my life as a reviewer a lot simpler.

 If you do not have a hard requirement for 1x, but also do not need particularly high magnification, you get an MPVO.
 That's a scope with 2.5x or less on the low end, objective of 44mm or less and, preferably a FFP Reticle.
 I also want to see these be of a relatively compact size since they have to work well behind a clip-on.
 Upper end magnification is not super critical since most of the use will be on 10x or less.
 You will only dial up (if it goes higher) on rare occasions when you get to shoot prone in good light.